 What are your career plans?

 I have applied for a postgraduate programme about innovative leadership at the University of Cape Town, South Africa.
 Now, why South Africa?
 I wanted to finish my studies in an African university because I’m aiming to start a career in Africa and doing a course there will hopefully enable me to get some understanding of the African business world.
-I believe God has created me with a purpose which is mainly to be an answer to someone’s prayer.
 My country, Congo, is in need of people to create education and jobs in order to tackle poverty.
 I want to be part of the improvement of my country.
 That is the reason why I am very dedicated to my studies and very focused in everything I do.